-Southern Colorado Family Medicine does not discriminate on the basis of race, color, national origin, sex, age, disability, creed, religion, sexual orientation or veteran status in admission and access to, and treatment and employment in, its educational program and activities.
+Southern Colorado Family Medicine Residency does not discriminate on the basis of race, color, national origin, sex, age, disability, creed, religion, sexual orientation or veteran status in admission and access to, and treatment and employment in, its educational program and activities.

 Meeting the following recommendations does not guarantee an interview.
 Being interviewed does not guarantee being ranked for the match.

 All applications (allopathic, osteopathic, international and "scramble") must be made on ERAS.
 As a participant in NRMP, we do not offer positions outside the "match."
 Priority is given to applications completed by November 5.

 - Completed ERAS applications include the Dean's Letter (if available at time of application), Transcript, Personal Statement including reference to applicants desire to train in family medicine, and association with Colorado, 3 Letters of Reference including at least one from a Family Medicine Preceptor, and all USMLE/COMLEX scores.
 We look for applicants whose passing USMLE/COMLEX 2 and CS/PE, scores are available in ERAS by February 1.

 - Invitations for interviews will be sent electronically through ERAS.
 Interviews will be held through January.

 - If you have previous residency training, a letter of reference and/or an evaluation from the Program Director is also required.